haroonawanofficial/NG-Canaries-Detect/readme.md

 - Flexible Targeting: Supports single IPs, CIDR notation, multiple IPs, and domain resolution.
 - Harmless Simulation: Includes a harmless mode to simulate benign user behavior.
 - Hunting Capabilities: Option to hunt for secrets and tripwires after detection.

-# Scanning Techniques as Pre-Step
+# Scanning Detection of Canary as Preliminary Step
 - NG-CanaryHunter uses very unsual method to scan and generate legitimate network traffic.

-# Detection of Canary as Pre-Step
 - NG-CanaryHunter provides security professionals with a powerful and discreet tool for identifying security traps and tripwires in a network.
-Its advanced techniques and stealth capabilities ensure thorough and undetected security assessments, enhancing the overall security posture.
+- Its advanced techniques and stealth capabilities ensure thorough and undetected security assessments, enhancing the overall security posture.

 # Algorithms to Deafeat Canaries
 - Dynamic Payload Generation: Use more complex, dynamically changing payloads that are less likely to be fingerprinted by defensive systems.